Producer, writer offers career insights to cinema students

-Scott Goldstein talks with students in Point Park's cinema and digital arts program during a campus visit in March 2010.
+Scott Goldstein talks with students in Point Park's cinema arts program during a campus visit in March 2010.

 Goldstein is a producer, writer and director whose major credits include producing LA Law (NBC, two Emmy Awards); Doogie Howser, MD (ABC); the TODAY Show (NBC); Endgame: Ethics and Values in America (PBS); Science Fiction: A Journey into the Unknown (FOX); Ordinary People, the Millennium Machine and the Point of View Diner exhibits (Simon Wiesenthal Center, Museum of Tolerance Los Angeles and New York Tolerance Center).